 Surely, this doctrinal test is quite problematical for all the self-proclaimed prophets in the New Apostolic Reformation, or any group that has a charismatic leader.
 There are literally no well-documented prophecies and miracles that these people can show us to demonstrate the validity of their ministries.
 If the Bible is already complete revelation from God, then why would we need prophets in the first place?

 Furthermore, the notion of the church bringing the kingdom of God into this world expressly contradicts biblical teaching.
 Jesus emphatically stated that His kingdom is not of this world (John 18:36).
 The Kingdom of God is not a worldly kingdom, but a spiritual kingdom (Luke 17:20-21).
 His kingdom is not based on diplomatic relations.
 His kingdom does not require the approval of sinners.
-Scripture tells us that in the later days wicked men shall wax themselves worse (1 Timothy 4:1-4; 2 Timothy 3:13-14), not that matters will improve.
+Scripture tells us that in the later days wicked men shall wax themselves worse (1 Timothy 4:1-4; 2 Timothy 3:13-14).
 It is the Holy Spirit that stimulates conversion of the human heart.
 Our mission as Christians is to present the unblemished gospel of the Lord Jesus Christ (Matthew 28:18-20).
 What the church needs to be preaching is the death, burial, and resurrection of Christ.
 That is the good news of salvation (Ephesians 2:8-9).
 We must entrust ourselves entirely to the power of God, who is working all things out to His eternal glory.
 Our undivided attention belongs to Him.
 We need not heed to subjective New Age occultism, but the objective Word of God.
 The New Apostolic Reformation is a significant source of aberrant doctrine.
 To make matters even worse, this movement has its own horrendously corrupt Passion Translation.